 - Keto chocolate chips- The star ingredient- I used homemade sugar free chocolate chips.
 You can also chop up a keto chocolate bar if you’d like pools of chocolate throughout.

-Now, form 12 balls of cookie dough and place them on a lined baking sheet and bake at 180C/350F for 10-12 minutes.
+Shape and bake: Now, form 12 balls of cookie dough and place them on a lined baking sheet, and bake or 10-12 minutes.
 Remove the cookies from the oven and let them cool completely.

-- Avoid overmixing the dough, as it can impact how thick they remain, and soft and chewy in the middle.
+- Avoid over mixing the dough, as it can affect how thick they remain, and soft and chewy in the middle.